harness/developer-hub/release-notes/continuous-delivery.md

   * URL with the `oci://` prefix.
 For example, `oci://public.ecr.aws`.
   * URL with port number.
 For example, `public.ecr.aws:443`.
   * URL with the `oci://` prefix and port number.
 For example, `oci://public.ecr.aws:443`.
-- Users were able to save the [Kubernetes apply step](https://developer.harness.io/docs/continuous-delivery/cd-technical-reference/cd-k8s-ref/kubernetes-apply-step/) template without file paths in the template library using YAML.
+- Users were able to save a [Kubernetes Apply step](https://developer.harness.io/docs/continuous-delivery/cd-technical-reference/cd-k8s-ref/kubernetes-apply-step/) template with empty manifest file paths.
 (CDS-53961)

   This issue is fixed.
-You can no longer configure empty file paths in the apply step template.
+You can no longer configure empty file paths in the Apply step template.
-- Unable to create and view default values when configuring services, environments, templates, and pipelines.
+- Users were unable to create or edit the runtime input default values when configuring services, environments, templates, and pipelines.
 (CDS-53919, ZD-39998, ZD-40031, ZD-41197, ZD-41889)

   This issue is fixed.
-Harness now supports adding default values when configuring services, environments, templates, and pipelines.
+Harness now supports adding and editing runtime input default values when configuring services, environments, templates, and pipelines.
 - The error message for webhook trigger registration failure was unclear.
 (CDS-53600)

   This issue is fixed by improving the error handling for webhook trigger registration.
 The error message now conveys a proper error summary.
-- An `IllegalArgumentException` appeared when service variable expressions were used for environment reference.
+- An `IllegalArgumentException` appeared when service variable expressions were references in environments.
 (CDS-53490)

-  You should not use service variables for environment reference, and environment variables for service reference.
-Harness has now improved the error handling mechanism for such scenarios so that users can fix the issue themselves.
+  You should not reference environment variables in service settings because the environment settings are resolved after the service settings during pipeline execution.
+Harness has now improved the error handling mechanism for such scenarios.
 - Selecting the edit button on the YAML section of the **Triggers** page took users back to the visual section of the page.
 (CDS-50426)

   The **Triggers** page was not maintaining the user preference for the view type (Visual/YAML).
 This issue is fixed.